cschiewek/devise_ldap_authenticatable/README.md

-Devise - LDAP Authenticatable - Based on Devise-Imapable
+Devise LDAP Authenticatable - Based on Devise-Imapable
 =================

-Devise-Imapable is a imap based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.
+Devise LDAP Authenticatable is a LDAP based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.

-If you are building applications for use within your organisation which require authentication and don't have access to a LDAP server, using imap can be a great alternative.
+If you are building applications for use within your organisation which require authentication and you want to use LDAP, this plugin is for you.

 Installation
 ------------

-**Please note that Devise-Imapable only works with Devise 1.0.5 at the moment, changes for 1.0.6 will be made soon**
+**Please note that Devise LDAP Authenticatable only works with Devise 1.0.6 and Rails 2.3.5 at the moment

 Currently this can only be installed as a plugin.

-    script/plugin install git@github.com:joshk/devise_imapable.git
+    script/plugin install git@github.com:cschiewek/devise_ldap_authenticatable.git

-*Now in gem form, install notes coming soon*

 **And don't forget to add [Devise](http://github.com/plataformatec/devise)!**